rtmigo/vien_py/README.md

 `vep` offers a simple rule of where to place the virtualenv.

-For a Python project located in directory `aaa` the virtualenv will be located in in `$HOME/.vepvep/aaa_venv`.
+For a Python project in the directory `aaa` the virtualenv will be in in `$HOME/.vepvep/aaa_venv`.
 For `bbb` it will be `$HOME/.vepvep/bbb_venv`.

 # Usage